nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step002.md

-<p>In this view, the red dots represent actively burning fires. <br> Let's zoom into the cluster in British Columbia, to see these fires in more detail.</p>
+<p>In this view, we've added the Fires and Thermal Anomalies (Day and Night) layer from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on board the Terra satellite.
+The red dots represent actively burning fires within a 1 km pixel. <br> Let's zoom into the cluster in British Columbia, Canada to see these fires in more detail.</p>